dafer45/TBTK/doc/Tutorials.md

 	cmake .
 	make
 ```
-Here the second line creates the relevant files required to build the application, while the third line builds the actuall executable.
+Here the second line creates the relevant files required to build the application, while the third line builds the actual executable.

 It can also be useful to build the application in a separate folder from source code.
 This can be achieved by instead typing